-Latest News: My latest book, Wild Signs and Star Paths, is out soon!
+Latest News: My latest book, Wild Signs and Star Paths, is out now!
 More info here.

 The moon is a fascinating and sometimes slippery object for the natural navigator to tame.
 There are fast and slow methods for finding direction naturally using the moon, but unfortunately no known fast accurate methods.
 It is no less interesting for this.

 The first technique to learn is beautifully simple and extremely quick.
 Although not perfectly accurate, it can be an excellent guide for getting your general bearings.
 The ‘crescent method’ works as follows:

 Mentally draw a line that connects the horns of a crescent moon and then extend this line down to the horizon.
 In northern latitudes this will give an approximate indication of south.
 It works best when the moon is high in the sky and not too near the horizon, when significant errors are possible.

 The reason this method works is not very complex.
 The sun and moon move across the sky in an east-west plane.
 In other words when they are not aligned (a new moon) then they are roughly either east or west of each other.
 Since the moon reflects the sun’s light, its bright side will be ‘pointing’ to the direction of the sun, ie. approximately east or west.
 The line that joins the horns of a crescent moon together is at right-angles to this east/west line and any line that is perpendicular to an east/west line must be a south/north line.
 This is why it works equally well from southern latitudes, for example in New Zealand it can be used to find north.